ansys/pydpf-core/docs/source/concepts/stepbystep.rst

 .. image:: ../images/drawings/field.png

-This example shows how to define a field from scratch:
+This code shows how to define a field from scratch:

 .. code-block:: python